ardeora-cmu/Project5/README.md

 ```

 Remove the output directory from the distributed file system.
+We need to do this prior to running
+a new job.
 ```
 $hadoop dfs -rmr /user/userID/output
 ```